whokilleddb/ghosted/README.md

 ### Assign process arguments and environment variables

-Before setting assigning process arguments and environment variables.
+Before setting assigning process arguments and environment variables, we need to convert our target executable name to a wide-array string

 ## References